Buying Guide for Urban Skates

 Urban inline skates offer many upgrades and unique designs in the parts and pieces of the skates.
 Here we will go over the individual parts that make up an urban skate and how each of these impacts the skates as a whole.

 The boots of urban skates almost resemble the inline skate boots of the 90’s with an outer built with hard plastic.
-But these are definitely not the boots of the 90’s!
-Urban skate boots offer an outer made up of hard plastic to ensure great support and protection for urban skating.
+Urban skate's hard plastic ensure great support and protection for urban skating.
 The durable boot will withstand getting bumped and banged around whether hitting a curb or sliding and grinding on objects.
 The inner liner of urban skates will offer a thick and comfortable padding to make long skate sessions comfortable while offering protection in the form of shock absorption.
 When shopping urban skates be sure to pay special attention to the boots durability and also to the inner liner.
-Look for specialized liners meant to offer more comfort like Rollerblades 5 Star liner found in their urban rollerblades which will five ample support and actually mold around the skaters foot shape.

 There are three main categories when it comes to the bearings you are going to find in a set of urban skates.
 The bearings will either be recreational grade, performance or high performance.
 All of these bearings are going to be efficient and will offer great speed and smooth rolling but the overall speed will be determined by the grade and bearing rating.
 Choosing a bearing grade can be as easy as knowing your personal skating ability.
 If you are a great skater looking to push boundaries and go as fast as possible clearly you are going to want a higher grade bearing.
 If you are a beginner to intermediate skater, a recreational or performance bearing will be able to help you keep your skating under control as you learn and push to the next level.
 Keep in mind that bearings can be replaced so if you outgrow your current selection it is easy and quick to replace and upgrade.